Gabriel Nathan Rosenberg

 Gabriel Rosenberg's research investigates the historical and contemporary linkages among gender, sexuality, and the global food system.
 In particular, he studies spaces of agricultural production as important sites for the constitution and governance of intimacy – intimacy both between and among humans, animals, and plants.
 Although central throughout history to human knowledge about reproduction, agriculture has been peripheral to accounts of the governance of sexuality.
 In tandem, while historical accounts of American state power have productively questioned matters of governance through the lens of agriculture, they have largely overlooked sexuality as its own formative analytic.
 His research looks to agriculture as a site of knowledge/power formation that inscribes and mobilizes both human and non-human bodies and desire.
 Reflecting his training as a historian of the modern United States, he uses the archives of the America’s agricultural past to exhume the tangled relationships between agricultural practices and the governance of human gender and sexuality, a relationship that now conditions America’s relationship to the agricultural peripheries of the global South.

-Rosenberg, GN.
-"A Classroom in the Barnyard: Reproducing Heterosexuality in American 4-H." Queering the Countryside: New Directions in Rural Queer Studies.
-Ed.
-M Gray, C Johnson, and B Gilley.
-New York University Press, 2016.
-(Chapter)
+Rosenberg, G. N. “A Classroom in the Barnyard: Reproducing Heterosexuality in American 4-H.” Queering the Countryside: New Directions in Rural Queer Studies, edited by M. Gray et al., New York University Press, 2016.

-Rosenberg, GN.
-"Youth as Infrastructure: 4-H and the Intimate State in the 1920s Rural United States."
-Boundaries of the State in U.S. History.
-Ed.
-J Sparrow, W Novak, and S Sawyer.
-University of Chicago Press, 2015.
-(Chapter)
+Rosenberg, G. N. “Youth as Infrastructure: 4-H and the Intimate State in the 1920s Rural United States.”
+Boundaries of the State in U.S. History, edited by J. Sparrow et al., University of Chicago Press, 2015.

 ‘How is Race Suicide to Be Prevented When the Cholera Gets Among the Hogs?’: Animal Bodies and Racial Knowledge in Late 19th and Early 20th Century America.
 Program in Agrarian Studies.
 January 31, 2013